 Ideas for topics on Apocalypse, Dystopia, and Disaster (not a comprehensive list):

-- Film and TV: Independence Day: Resurgence, The Martian, X-Men: Apocalypse, The 5th Wave, Containment, Zoo, Hunters, Twelve Monkeys, The Scorch Trials, Jurassic World, Mad Max: Fury Road, Killjoys, Dark Matter, Between, Chappie, San Andreas, Sharknado, The Last Ship, Interstellar, Edge of Tomorrow, The Giver, Godzilla, Resurrection, The Strain, Snowpiercer, The 100, Mad Max, Starcrossed, Under the Dome, Divergent, Defiance, Elysium, Oblivion, The Host, World War Z, Sharknado, This is the End, After Earth, Adventure Time, Melancholia, Falling Skies, The Walking Dead, Resident Evil, Terminator, 2012, The Core, Daybreakers, Zombieland, Night of the Comet, Armageddon, The War of the Worlds, Last Night, 12 Monkeys, The Road, Dark Angel, Jericho, Children of Men, The Matrix, Crimson Tide, Invasion, V, Contagion, Dante’s Peak, The Island, The Day the Earth Stood Still.
+Film and TV: Westworld, The Expanse, Handmaid’s Tale, Dark Tower, Stranger Things, Star Trek Discovery, Into the Badlands, OA, The Man in the High Tower, Resident Evil, Ghostbusters, The 5th Wave, Zoo, Riddick, Twelve Monkeys, The Scorch Trials, Jurassic World, Mad Max, Killjoys, Dark Matter, Between, Chappie, The Leftovers, Sharknado, The Last Ship, Edge of Tomorrow, The Giver, Godzilla, Resurrection, Snowpiercer, The 100, Mad Max, Divergent, Defiance, Elysium, Oblivion, Sharknado, This is the End, After Earth, Adventure Time, Melancholia, Falling Skies, The Walking Dead, Resident Evil, Terminator, 2012, The Core, Daybreakers, Zombieland, Night of the Comet, Armageddon, The War of the Worlds, Last Night, 12 Monkeys, The Road, Dark Angel, Jericho, Children of Men, The Matrix, Crimson Tide, Invasion, V, Contagion, Dante’s Peak, The Island, The Day the Earth Stood Still and many more.

 Harry Potter Studies